coffee-cup/uvic-csc460/website/src/project2/context_switching.md

 # Context Switching

-Context switching is the process of storing the state (context) of a task and restoring the state (context) of another.
-When context switching the stack pointer initial points to one tasks stack and is changed to point to another tasks stack.
-As the individual tasks do not know when this switching is going to happen, it can happen in the middle of an instruction.
-In order to save a tasks context, we need to know what exactly a context is.
-In the case of the atmega2560 and our RTOS, a context is
+Context switching is the process of storing the state of the hardware (i.e.: context) of a task and restoring the state (context) of another.
+When context switching the stack pointer initially points to a position within one task's workspace and is changed to point to another task's workspace.
+As from the task's perspective, they do not know when this switching is going to happen; in general context switching can occur in the middle of any line of code, which is to say switching can occur at the beginning of any AVR instruction.
+In order to save a task's context, we need to know what exactly a context is.
+In the case of the ATmega2560 and our RTOS, a context is

 - general purpose registers r0 through r31,
-- the status register (`0x3F`),
+- the status register (located at `0x3F`),
-- the extended indirect register (`0x3C`), and
+- the extended indirect register (located at `0x3C`), and
-- the stack pointer
+- the stack pointer (located at `0x3D -> 0x3E`)

 ![Context Switching _from [freertos.org](https://www.freertos.org/implementation/a00006.html)_](https://www.freertos.org/implementation/ExeContext.gif)

 The context switching code is implemented in assembly and called from our kernel.
-Saving the context simply involves pushing all of the registers onto the tasks stack.
+Saving the context simply involves pushing all of the registers onto the current task's stack.

 ```assembly
 .macro SAVECTX